 The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The investee company and the shareholding itself must satisfy certain requirements in order for the investing company to benefit from the exemption, as set out in the Substantial shareholding exemption: overview guidance note; however, the key conditions are summarised below:
+The investee company and the shareholding itself must satisfy certain requirements in order for the investing company to benefit from the exemption.
+The key conditions are as follows:

 at the time of the disposal, the investing company has owned at least 10% of the ordinary shares of the investee company (alternatively, qualifying institutional investors have owned at least 25% of the ordinary share capital of the investee company with an acquisition cost of at least £20m (see below)) for a continuous period of 12 months during the previous six years